DSara721/DSara721/README.md

-• 🙋🏻‍♀️ Hi, I’m @DSara721
+- 🙋🏻‍♀️ Hi, I’m @DSara721
-• 💅 I’m currently learning about
+- 💅 I’m currently learning about computer engineering & developing Applications.
-     computer engineering
-• 👀 I’m looking to collaborate on future projects
+- 👀 I’m looking to collaborate on future projects & developments.
-• 💌 How to reach me dianasara935@yahoo.com
+- 💌 How to reach me dianasara935@yahoo.com

-DSara721 is a ✨ special ✨ repository because its `README.me
+DSara721 is a ✨ special ✨ repository because its `README.me is on your profile.